metatrevor/mchezo-engine/README.md

 C++ Game Engine based on SDL

 #Note:
-The project is still in early development, and a hobby project.
+The project is still in early development and a hobby project.

 The project in actual sense is not a true a game engine but rather a personal framework for use in developing 2d games, simulations and exploring the mechanics used in developing classical games.